Projects

 Heidelberg University

-In North India, during my internship at a health-oriented NGO in 2010, I met a girl who had trouble with eating.
+In North India, during my internship at a health-oriented NGO in 2010, I met a young woman who had trouble with eating.
 How could a clash between mainstream gender expectations and development impact women's mental health?